LiskArchive/lips/proposals/lip-introduce_certificate_generation_mechanism.md

     h = bftModule.getBFTHeights().maxHeightCertified
     while h > lastCertifiedHeight:
         if h in aggregateCommits:
-            # verify whether the chain of trust is maintained, i.e., the certificate corresponding to
+            # Verify whether the chain of trust is maintained, i.e., the certificate corresponding to
             # aggregateCommits[h] would be accepted by blockchain B
             if checkChainOfTrust(lastValidatorsHash, blsKeyToBFTWeight, lastCertificateThreshold, aggregateCommits[h]):
                 return getCertificateFromAggregateCommit(aggregateCommits[h])